DennisWayo/denniswayo.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: <a href='#'>Affiliations</a>.
 NU-UMPSA. +77714140389.
-Be You, Be Curious and be Obssessed with Quantum Knowledge 🤩.
+Be You, Be Curious and be Obsessed with Quantum Knowledge 🤩.

 profile:
   align: right